STEINEL Stories - We introduce ourselves.

 • Portrait of Petra Giordano

-Petra Giordano, Marketing and sales assistant
+Petra Giordano, Marketing

 • Portrait of Philipp Albertin